TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 27/Ezekiel 27.2.md

 ---

-And thou, son of man, take up a lamentation over Tyre;
+You, son of man, take up a lamentation over Tyre;